etcaples/webpack-babel-react/README.md

 5. [React](#react)
 6. [Airbnb Styleguide + Lint](#airbnb)

+## How To Use This Repo?
+You can follow along in the README, or you can clone this repo to your machine.

+When cloned,
+1. Run `npm install`
+2. Run `npm run build`
+3. Navigate to http://localhost:3000/ in your browser.

 ## <a name="start">How To Start</a>
 A note: for package installs, I use npm.